 All arrivals at the port were taken to the immigration station, where they were obliged to report their destinations and register with and attend the nearest hospital for two months.
 Those whose destinations were outside Havana were sent there directly, without entering the city.
 The martial law decree required compulsory segregation of non-immune people residing outside Havana in two camps, located in Quemados and Santiago.
 Inspection posts were placed at all entrances to Havana to document and report the names and addresses of individuals considered to be non-immune.
 This protocol included visits by inspectors to their residences to look for signs and symptoms of yellow fever on the third and sixth day following visits to Havana (Gorgas 1901; 1903a).

-Between 1890 and 1900 there had been an average of 462 yellow fever deaths in the city of Havana.
+Between 1890 and 1900 there had been an annual average of 462 yellow fever deaths in the city of Havana.
 In January and February 1901 12 deaths were recorded due to yellow fever (Gorgas 1901, 1903a).
 The last death from yellow fever reported during the United States occupation occurred in 28 September 1901.
-A report sent to the senate by Gorgas, dated 22 January 1903, stated that Cuba remained free of yellow fever, therefore accomplishing the previously established 18-month benchmark for evidence of eradication (Gorgas 1903b).
+A report sent to the senate by Gorgas, dated 22 January 1903, stated that Cuba remained free of yellow fever, so accomplishing the previously established 18-month benchmark for evidence of eradication (Gorgas 1903b; 1915).

 Similar success in eradicating malaria continues to remain elusive.
 When there has been success it has depended on populations being either self-disciplined, such as those in trade unions, or disciplined by others, such those in the armed forces and prisons (Ferroni et al. 2011; Gachelin 2013; Gachelin et al. 2016).